LouieTian0209/cromite-windows/README.md

 </a>
 <br>

-Cromite are Bromite fork with ad blocking and privacy enhancements.
-This repo are inspired from [uazo/cromite](https://github.com/uazo/cromite) and it's for Windows build with installer.
+Cromite is a Bromite fork with ad blocking and privacy enhancements.
+This repo is inspired from [uazo/cromite](https://github.com/uazo/cromite) and it's for Windows build with installer.

-Remember, this repo are unofficial and doesn't support by owner itself.
-But Cromite on Windows I had distribute are good to use.
-You can update to newest build by download the latest on releases and overwrite existing installation.
-Don't worry, it couldn't delete your existing browser data, unless you uninstall it.
+Please remember this repo is unofficial and isn't supported by the original owner.
+It was forked from [jimed-rand/cromite-windows](https://github.com/jimed-rand/cromite-windows)